Are you a property owner or an investor focusing on furnished rentals for corporate clients?

-It is also a marketing and educational website, and offers individuals furnished private residences that can be rented on a monthly basis.
+It is also a marketing and educational website and offers individuals furnished private residences that can be rented every month.

 Corporate Housing by Owner also features the so-called “CHBO complete” property standards program that helps owners to rent their properties.

-It was launched in March 2006, published in USA Today, New York Times, the Denver Post, Los Angeles Times, and the San Francisco Chronicle, and its site has reached several million visitors since then.
+It was launched in March 2006 and published in USA Today, New York Times, the Denver Post, Los Angeles Times, and the San Francisco Chronicle, and its site has reached several million visitors since then.